alexanderlarin/aiovk2/README.rst

 vk.com API python wrapper for asyncio
 =====================================
-ImportantThis is a fork of https://github.com/Fahreeve/aiovk package which looks currently outdated and unmaintained
+This is a fork of https://github.com/Fahreeve/aiovk package which looks currently outdated and unmaintained

 for old version of python you can use https://github.com/dimka665/vk